easily broken or damaged or destroyed

 My family lived in a

 modest two-story house with a smaller house in the same compound, which was really just two side-by-side rooms for our cook, an everyday servant, and their families.

-a high standing achieved through success or influence or wealth etc.
+a high standing achieved through success or influence

 This room contained tables and chairs carved out of red lacquer, fine pillows embroidered with the Huang family name in the ancient style, and many precious things that gave the look of wealth and old